► 235-mile NEDC range for standard model

-The model also undoubtedly has far wider-reaching appeal than its predecessor, but we're not sure if those more reserved looks, channel as much personality.
-Either way, the additional performance and the critical extension in driving range is sure to attract fans – on paper anyway.
+Either way, the additional performance and the critical extension in driving range is sure to attract fans; at least on paper.

-Nissan doesn’t appear worried though, as claimed a 94% satisfaction rating among Leaf owners – higher than any of its other models – the old car was extremely reliable, and customer loyalty is very strong.
-How long that will last when the Leaf is no longer operating in almost a market of one, given those areas of weakness, is something its creators should perhaps ponder on.
+Nissan doesn’t appear worried though, as claimed a 94% satisfaction rating among Leaf owners – higher than any of its other models – shows the old car was extremely reliable, and customer loyalty is very strong.
+And nothing about the 2018 Leaf and Leaf e+ gives us any reason to doubt that.

 Check out our Nissan reviews